jasonkliu/demos/students.md

 ---

 Demos is dedicated to educating local elementary students in the basic sciences while showing that science is both fun and accessible.
-We offer four separate programs.
+We offer three separate programs.

 To volunteer for Demos, take a look at our [programs](/demos/programs/) and